MrArCode/MrArCode/README.md

 <h1 align="center">MrArCode - Java & Kotlin Developer</h1>

 <p align="center" style="font-size: 18px;">
 Hello!
-I’m <strong>MrArCode</strong>, a passionate Java & Kotlin Developer dedicated to crafting efficient, scalable backend solutions.
-My journey in software development has been driven by curiosity for new technologies and a love for problem-solving.
-I'm highly interested in scalable web applications, database optimization, and automation.
-When I'm not coding, I explore innovative tools and frameworks to continuously expand my skill set.
+I’m MrArCode, a dedicated Java & Kotlin Developer with a deep passion for backend development.
+I thrive on exploring how different systems work, from programming languages to databases and APIs, and I enjoy diving into the mechanics that drive technology forward.
+I’m particularly interested in creating scalable, high-performance applications and optimizing backend systems.
+I'm also fascinated by artificial intelligence and its potential, and I regularly experiment with new tools and frameworks to expand my understanding and stay at the forefront of tech innovation.
+Let’s connect and create something impactful together!

 </p>

 ## 🧰 Tech Stack & Skills